For All The Writers Who Haven’t ‘Made It’ Yet

 If you want to make a sale and/or get serious attention for your writing via an agent or writer for hire opportunity (or similar), you have to invest in CONCEPT.
 It’s non negotiable.
 If I sound like I’m repeating myself here, it’s because I AM.
 I’m literally boring myself.
 But not as much as the writers are boring ME with the apparent “reasons” listed in this article as to why they haven’t “made it”.

-It’s hard for everybody, regardless of background; geography; even start in life.
-I know a guy whose mother was a famous singer/actress back in the day, but she said to him: “You gotta make it on your own boyo, you’re not riding on my coattails.”
+Yes, everyone … Regardless of background; geography; even start in life.
+I even know a guy whose mother was a famous singer/actress back in the day.
+She said to him: “You gotta make it on your own boyo, you’re not riding on my coattails.”
 So he’s getting out there with his scripts, alone, same as you.

 So it’s really as simple – AND as difficult! – as all the above.
 So stop whining and get going.
 See you on the other side!